ahmed-alzahrani/QUEST/Documentation/Weekly Updates/team14Week1.md

 ***Cheldon Mahon (101001843):***

+- Completed C Sharp Tutorials - more in progress.

+- Learned how use repostories.

+- Set up a bitbucket repository.

+- Solidified understanding of the game rules.

 ***Mohamed Kazma (101019719):***

 - Implemented a very rough version of the game's main menu UI and the game's table board's UI.
 This includes a button for the hot seat game that switches the scene from main menu to the board scene.